GoodsChain/backend/memory-bank/progress.md

 4. Documentation for API endpoints

 ## Current Status
 The core functionality for both customer and supplier management is complete and working.
 The system follows Clean Architecture principles with proper separation of concerns.
 All database interactions are encapsulated in the repository layer, business logic is handled in the usecase layer, and HTTP routing is managed in the handler layer.
 All layers now have comprehensive unit tests with complete test coverage using appropriate testing strategies - table-driven tests for handlers, mocks for usecases, and go-sqlmock for repositories.
 The supplier API implementation follows the same architectural patterns as the customer API, ensuring consistency across the codebase.
+The application now implements graceful shutdown, allowing in-flight requests to complete and resources to be properly released when the server receives termination signals.

 ## Known Issues
 1. No comprehensive error handling middleware yet